 On Saturday, Oct.
-30, the Armenian Church commemorates St. John Chrysostom (Hovhan Voskeperan), a notable Christian bishop and preacher in Syria and Constantinople.
+29, the Armenian Church commemorates St. John Chrysostom (Hovhan Voskeperan), a notable Christian bishop and preacher in Syria and Constantinople.
 He is famous for his eloquence—Chrysostom means “golden mouth.”
 The Orthodox Church honors him as a saint and one of the “three holy hierarchs” (along with Basil the Great and Gregory the Theologian).
-He is a Doctor of the Universal Church.
+He was declared a Doctor of the Universal Church at the Council of Chalcedon in 451 and named patron of preachers by Pope Pius X.

 John converted to Christianity in 368 when he was barely 21 years old.
 He renounced a large inheritance and promising legal career and went to live in a mountain cave where he studied the Bible.
 He was later ordained a priest and soon his sermons were attracting huge audiences.
 He challenged wealthy Christians, whose generosity was confined to donating precious objects for display in churches.
 “The gift of a chalice may be extravagant in its generosity,” he said, “but a gift to the poor is an expression of love.”

 His outspoken criticism was not appreciated by the hierarchy and he was sent into exile at various times.
-He had a profound influence on the doctrines and theology of the Armenian Church because he spent the final years of his exile in Armenia.
+He had a profound influence on the doctrines and theology of the Armenian Church because when exiled from Constantinople to Cucusus in Cappadocia, he spent time of his exile in Armenia.
 Some of his important works have survived only in Armenian manuscripts.